-Role of Blockchain in Insolvency Framework
+Role of the CoC in CIRP Sector-Specific Insolvency Cases

 Adopting technology within an insolvency framework is crucial to improve the efficiency, transparency, and accuracy of the insolvency process.
 Technological tools can lead to quicker resolution times and better outcomes for all stakeholders.
 Different technologies can be used to improve the resolution process, such as artificial intelligence, Blockchain in Insolvency, data analytics, and cloud computing. […]